Manu404/moonburst/README.md

    - State: (treat your switch as a toggle button)
      - On
      - Off
- - Custom midi message builder to define precisely what's send.
+ - Custom midi message builder to define precisely what's send by each action.
- - Trigger multiple midi messages from the same event
+ - Send multiple midi messages from the same trigger
- - Manual trigger of each functoid/channel
+ - Manual trigger of each action/channel
- - Can add real time delay per trigger
+ - Real time delay per action
  - Midi Monitor

 # Roadmap
 It would be tempting to add a lot of midi features and tools, from remaping to routing, but I want to reduce the footprint of the project as much as possible, so those concerns can be managed at your will on your side.
 There's a lot of free midi (http://www.vst4free.com/index.php?m=midiVST) utility that I think are better option than trying to implement them (badly ?) myself.
 The only developement done that way for the moment was the midi monitor for ease of automated testing.
 Moonburst should always remain a dumb, yet highly confirgurable and versatile, midi controller.

  - Write documentation for arduino wiring
+ - Define a more clearer and consistent vocabulary
  - For controllers compatibility, check the related section.
  - Scene management for layouts
  - Piano roll for midi message builder